Exodus Geohaghon: Peterborough United

 In November 2009, he rejoined his former manager Mark Cooper at Championship side Peterborough United, in a loan deal that would become permanent in January 2010.
 He was made man of the match on his debut, in a 2–2 draw with Middlesbrough.
 Geohaghon scored his first goal for Peterborough on 19 December 2009, netting the winner in a 2–1 victory over Watford.
 His position changed with the arrival of Jim Gannon as manager, and this resulted in "improved and more composed performances" from Geohaghon.
 Under new manager Gary Johnson he was transfer-listed at the end of the 2009–10 season, just four months into his three-and-a-half-year contract.

 He joined Rotherham United on a one-month loan deal for August 2010.
 The loan was extended to three months after he became a key part of Ronnie Moore's back four.
 In November of that year Geohaghon joined Shrewsbury Town on loan until January, initially to help solve injury troubles to the team's key defenders Ian Sharps and David Raven.
 The deal was made just hours before kick-off against local rivals Crewe Alexandra.
 His loan spell ended prematurely, as after only three starts he picked up a knee injury that kept him in the treatment room for two months.
 In January 2011, Jim Gannon was appointed as Port Vale manager, and he immediately brought Geohaghon to Vale Park on loan until the end of the season.
-Over the course of just four victories in twelve consecutive games with Geohaghon as a holding midfielder, both he and Gannon became highly unpopular figures with some sections of the Vale support.
+Throughout just four victories in twelve consecutive games with Geohaghon as a holding midfielder, both he and Gannon became highly unpopular figures with some sections of the Vale support.
 This culminated in ugly scenes on 19 March, as Geohaghon confronted his detractors following a 3–1 defeat at Accrington Stanley's Crown Ground, with his manager leaving the stadium in secret for his own safety.
 Though Gannon was unpopular with players and fans, fan favourites and star players Gary Roberts and Marc Richards did stand by Geohaghon, calling the abuse he received "unfair... terrible... not acceptable" and "harsh".
 Two days later Gannon was sacked.
-Meanwhile, Geohaghon sought legal advice and claimed his scuffle with supporters came about after he reacted to racial abuse levelled at him by a number of fans.
+Meanwhile, Geohaghon sought legal advice and claimed his scuffle with supporters came about after he reacted to racial abuse levelled at him by some fans.
 Unable to return to Peterborough by the terms of his loan, and unwilling to return to Vale Park, Geohaghon instead remained at his Birmingham home whilst the Football Association's investigation of racial abuse continued.
 The FA found that there was racist chanting from at least one Vale supporter.